sfkleach/execname/README.md

 - `version` - Print the version number of execman
 - `install` - Install an executable from GitHub releases
 - `list` (alias: `ls`) - List managed executables with optional filtering and detailed view
-- `check` - Check for available updates
+- `check` - Check for available updates and verify integrity
 - `update` - Update executables to latest versions
 - `remove` - Remove an executable and delete the file
 - `forget` - Stop tracking an executable but keep the file